Dr Nicholas Malone

 Research | Current

-I am anthropologist with a broad interest in the social and ecological lives of primates, especially those of apes and humans.
-Specifically, I seek to understand how the observed patterns of variability within and between taxa are simultaneously shaped by, and act as shaping factors of, evolutionary processes.
-Additionally, I strive to contribute to primate conservation through a commitment to engaging with local and extra-local efforts.
-Finally, I wish to situate the study of primates within the broader contexts of anthropology, history, and research ethics.
-My writing is informed by research experiences in Indonesia and the Democratic Republic of the Congo.
+Dr Nicholas Malone is an anthropologist with a broad interest in the social and ecological lives of primates, especially those of apes and humans.
+Specifically, he seeks to understand how the observed patterns of variability within and between taxa are simultaneously shaped by, and act as shaping factors of, evolutionary processes.
+Additionally, Nicholas strives to contribute to primate conservation through a commitment to engaging with local and extra-local efforts.
+Finally, Dr Malone wishes to situate the study of primates within the broader contexts of anthropology, history, and research ethics.
+His writing is informed by research experiences in Indonesia and the Democratic Republic of the Congo.

 Teaching | Current